Professor, ANU Crawford School of Public Policy; Head of Energy, ANU Institute for Climate, Energy and Disaster Solutions.

 - IDDRI/Climate Strategies 2016-18: ‘Coal Transitions’ research project

-- Australian government (Department of Climate Change/DFAT) 2013-15: ‘Australia-China research program on market mechanisms for climate change policy’ (chief investigator; collaboration with several Chinese and Australian universities and other institutions)
+- Australian government (Department of Climate Change/DFAT) 2013-15: ‘Australia-China research program on market mechanisms for climate change policy’

-- ARC Discovery grant, 2010-13: ‘International coalitions for climate change mitigation: the role of carbon market linkages and trade restrictions’ (chief investigator, with Peter J Wood as named researcher)
+- ARC Discovery grant, 2010-13: ‘International coalitions for climate change mitigation: the role of carbon market linkages and trade restrictions’

-Current PhD students
+Current PhD students:

 - Eliza Murray

-- Political economy of policy reform
+- Political economy of climate change policy

 - Environment and development

-- Global issues, Australia, China, Indonesia, Asia-Pacific
+- Global issues, Australia, China, Asia-Pacific, Europe

 - Convenor, Domestic Climate Change Policy and Economics (EMDV8081)